Welcome To The Divide

 the immaterial and material world.
 A mere insult can cause fissures to split

-spill blood into oceans of dissolving sorrow.
+spilling blood into oceans of dissolving sorrow.
 The right words can corrode

 through entire mansions of stone-clad lies that have long held firm against